MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 > Already using the Azure Rights Management service for data protection?
 You can skip many of these steps and focus on steps 3 and 5.1.

 ### Step 1: Confirm your subscription and assign user licenses
-Review the [subscription information](https://www.microsoft.com/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/cloud-platform/azure-information-protection-features) from the Azure Information Protection site to confirm that your organization has a subscription that includes the functionality and features that you expect.
+Review the subscription information and feature list from the [Azure Information Protection Pricing](https://azure.microsoft.com/pricing/details/information-protection) page to confirm that your organization has a subscription that includes the functionality and features that you expect.
 Then, assign a license from this subscription to each user in your organization who will classify, label, and protect documents and emails.

 Note: Do not manually assign user licenses from the free RMS for individuals subscription and do not use this license to administer the Azure Rights Management service for your organization.
 These licenses display as **Rights Management Adhoc** in the Office 365 admin center, and **RIGHTSMANAGEMENT_ADHOC** when you run the Azure AD PowerShell cmdlet, [Get-MsolAccountSku](https://msdn.microsoft.com/library/azure/dn194118.aspx).
 For more information about how the RMS for individuals subscription is automatically granted and assigned to users, see [RMS for individuals and Azure Information Protection](../understand-explore/rms-for-individuals.md).